Van De Graaff Generator

 This is one of the most wonderful inventions man has ever made; its

-sheer simple operation fascinate the physicist and the laymen alike.
+sheer simple operation fascinates the physicist and the laymen alike.
 Its uses,

 despite being a simple machine, speak volumes: